-The dad jokes are sure to be flying at the first Beers & Bub Connect Penticton at Bad Tattoo Brewing on Oct.
+The dad jokes are sure to be flying at the first Beers and Bub Connect Penticton at Bad Tattoo Brewing on Oct.
 27.

 The event, which runs from 1 to 4 p.m., is a chance for dads and guardians of kids aged zero to four to connect, share and hang out.
-Organizer Tish Stevenson, of Penticton’s Grace & Grit Doula & Photography, said she found a “gap” in services provided to men who are new parents and wanted to change that.
+Organizer Tish Stevenson, of Penticton’s Grace and Grit Doula and Photography, said she found a gap in services provided to men who are new parents and wanted to change that.

 “Even when I was brought up, which wasn’t that long ago, my mother was the primary.
 She was the one that stayed home and did the cooking and cleaning and all of that stuff.
 So as society changes we really are seeing a shift in roles, and fathers are more active,” said Stevenson.
 “I think even 15 years ago even dads weren’t allowed in the birthing suite, and in other places in the world right now fathers aren’t allowed in the birthing suite when their babies are being born.
 So it says a lot about equality and the idea that men aren’t included or that we’re not offering support to them.